-Cash is in short supply, and Gov. Alejandro García Padilla has warned that if he must choose between paying bondholders and providing essential public services, he will provide the services.
+Cash is in short supply, and the island's governor, Alejandro García Padilla, has warned that if he must choose between paying bondholders and providing essential public services, he will provide the services.
 His warnings have given rise to intense speculation as to which types of bond debt may be paid, and which may not.